CodecoolGlobal/el-proyecte-grande-sprint-1-csharp-StrangerDeer/README.md

 ## About the project
 The point of this project to users can add, edit and delete movies.
 We use a very simple authentication.
-The project made by C#, .Net, React and JS.
+The application made by C#, .Net, React, JS and Docker.

 ## How you can run the project?